actualbudget/docs/docs/config/index.md

 Change the authentication method for actual  (environment variable: `ACTUAL_LOGIN_METHOD`).
 The valid values are:
 * "password" (default) - This is standard password authentication
-* "header" - Use the HTTP header `x-actual-password` to authomatically login.
+* "header" - Use the HTTP header `x-actual-password` to automatically login.
 This is advances used and is not done correctly could have security implications.

 ## `trustedProxies`

 Config the clients that are allowed to authentic with http headers.
-This defaults to known internal ip ranges: `[10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16, fc00::/7, ::1/128]`)  (environment variable: `ACTUAL_TRUSTED_PROXIES`, comma seperated string)
+This defaults to known internal ip ranges: `[10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16, fc00::/7, ::1/128]`)  (environment variable: `ACTUAL_TRUSTED_PROXIES`, comma separated string)